lucprincen/lucidian-tides/Sessions/3 - Session 3.md

 Rayna asks Stormbreaker if he's with us now and he replies that he has nothing else to do and would like to.

+We go to The Wide, a market square, and get us some equipment.
+Decent new clothes for [[Stormbreaker]], and some cloaks to stay hidden.

+On the edge of the square, we spot some Golden Chain soldiers pulling an armoured cart stopping at a blacksmith called The Eternal Flame.
+A heavy box is loaded into the cart.
+A fire genasi couple comes out of the smithy.
+The male is consoling the woman.
+Rayna seems to recognise the couple and walks towards them.
+The cart moves onwards, not stopping anywhere else.

+Rayna starts talking to the couple and says she recognises them from Ank'harel.
+Asks what the issue with the guards was about.
+Apparently they operated without a license for The Wide.
+First time Rayna hears about a license in The Restless Wharf.
+Couple hoped to start a business in Nicodranas, a city that needs rebuilding, but keep bumping into issues.

+The couple invite us in and offer us some tea.
+Get some equipment from them, and they're grateful for our patronage.